You Enjoy Small Talk More Than You Think

 Maybe you’ve long convinced yourself you absolutely hate small talk — those empty, “about nothing” conversations.
-But authors of a new study from the University of Michigan (USA) say that this boring chatter can actually be good for you.
+But a new study from the University of Michigan says this boring chatter can actually be good for you.
 What’s more, you often enjoy it even if you deny it.

-The scientists argue that by avoiding potentially boring , people miss opportunities to boost their mood and gain health benefits from social interaction.
+The scientists argue that by avoiding potentially boring conversations, people miss opportunities to boost their mood and gain health benefits from social interaction.

 What researchers learned about small talk